-The first thing people (me included) do when they start learning a foreign language is to check out the most common swear words and expressions of that language.
+The first thing most people do when they start learning a foreign language is to check out the most common swear words and expressions of that language.
 But did you know you could even learn a bit of grammar by swearing?
 Since you won’t find these in any old textbook, why don’t I show you seven ways you can swear and learn Spanish grammar at the same time?

 Disclaimer: I take no responsibility for any sticky situations you may find yourself in after reading this article!